The 9K trail contours the higher hillside southwest of Park City. At around 9000 feet

-elevation, it will be a higher-elevation version of the Midmountain
+elevation, it is a higher-elevation version of the Midmountain

-miles from Empire Pass to the Black Forest
+now runs 5.2 miles from Empire Pass to the Blazing Saddles trail above

 Looking east as Bruce pedals through a grove of